SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Company.rst

 What is special about us
 ------------------------

-* we can develop modeling tools customized to meet you needs
+* we can develop modeling tools customized to meet your needs
 * we can combine, customize and automate existing modeling tools

 What we believe